msoneal0/MRCI/docs/README.md

  -mem_host : the shared memory key for the host main process.

 Details:

+res_pw    - this argument takes a single string representing a user name to reset the password. the host
+            will set a randomized password and display it on the CLI.

+            example: -res_pw somebody

 add_admin - this argument takes a single string representing a user name to create a rank 1 account with.
             the host will set a randomized password for it and display it on the CLI. this user will be